Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Embers now have animated flames
 - Added new queueMoveSprite function which accepts float coordinates (For positioning the fire on Braziers currently)
 - Matches now leave an Ember if the space was free (No wall or enemy)
+- The HUD and item menu will now display the count of stackable items